 Projects utilizing microservice architecture are increasingly being used more frequently.
 For DevOps teams, that means another change in the normal testing process.
 Making sure your microservices are tested early and often is key to ensuring your applications will stand up to real-world scenarios and give you and your teams insight to any services that need fine-tuning before they’re put in production and into the hands of real users.
 Make sure you microservices applications can stand up to the demands of your users.

 Please visit the LoadView site to learn more about the benefits and features of load testing and sign up for the free trial.
-You will get $20 in load testing credits to get started.
+You will get a free load test to get started.
 Or if you want to walk through the product with one of our performance engineers, sign up for a demo that fits into your schedule.
 Our team will be happy to talk about the platform and show you all the features it offers, like utilizing real browsers, access to over 20 load injector servers located around the world, and much more!